oslokommune/okdata-cli/doc/configuration.md

 * [Environment](#environment)

 # Authentication
-All CRUD operations needs a authenticated user in order to be executed.
+All CRUD operations need an authenticated user in order to be executed.
 Some `ls` operations will not require a authenticated user, but might return a subset of available resources compared to that of a logged in user.

 The user is loaded from the environment where `origo` is executed.